konzcodez/monorepo_it/README.md

 Dependancies:
-    Postgresql
-    diesel-cli
+    Postgresql,diesel-cli

 About:
-    This is an application meant to aid the IT Helpdesk in computer inventory
+    This is a project designed to fulfill my programming itch, hopefully ending with a full set of IT tooling before publishing.
+If I shared this for you please give feedback on code quality.